davideas/FlexibleAdapter/README.md

 - http://enoent.fr/blog/2015/01/18/recyclerview-basics/
 - https://www.grokkingandroid.com/statelistdrawables-for-recyclerview-selection/

-Special thanks goes to Martin Guillon ([Akylas](https://github.com/Akylas)) to have contributed at the development of the new technique for the Sticky Header.
+Special thanks goes to
+- Martin Guillon ([Akylas](https://github.com/Akylas)) to have contributed at the development of the new technique for the Sticky Header.
+- [Arpinca](https://github.com/arpinca) who added new features for FastScroller like _autoHide_ and _ignoreTouchesOutsideHandle_ and more.

 # Imported libraries
 - The library [LollipopContactsRecyclerViewFastScroller](https://github.com/AndroidDeveloperLB/LollipopContactsRecyclerViewFastScroller) has been imported, improved and adapted to work in conjunction with `AnimatorAdapter`.